 Here’s an interesting (and enviable) dilemma for employers: When two outstanding candidates are vying for the same position at your firm and they have been neck and neck throughout the recruitment process, how do you decide which person to hire?

+Many employers today struggle when conducting a candidate search because skilled talent is in short supply.
 But once in a great while, something amazing happens: You hit the hiring jackpot.
 You come across two outstanding candidates whose resumes stand above the crowd.
 Even better, they both interview well.
 In fact, you could see yourself hiring either one of them.

 It’s a fantastic problem to have … until you realize you literally can’t decide which person to hire.
 You’re paralyzed by the thought of making the wrong choice.

+But the longer you wait to make your decision, the greater the risk of losing one or both candidates to another employer.
 So how do you make the right choice when you come to this hiring crossroads?
 And how can you do it quickly?
 Here are three strategies to consider: